 1- Report Number:

-The GIA certificate has a report number on the middle top, and under it, it says you can verify this report on the GIA website.
+The GIA certificate has a report number on the middle top, and under it, it says you can look up this report on the GIA website.
 Head to GIA Report Check Page and enter the report number, you will get a page like this one for the above sample report.

 2- QR Code:

-Starting 2014, ALL GIA certificates included a QR code (Quick Response Code) that at the bottom right of the certificate, scan it to get to the Diamond Report Check Page on GIA.
+Scan it to go to the Diamond Report Check Page on GIA.
 If the report is older than 2014, it won’t be there, but it would be a good question to know why a diamond wasn’t sold for all that time!